KONG Classic Dog Toy (Large)

 Bloat:

 Avoid intense play immediately after meals -- this is a major bloat trigger.
-Calming enrichment toys like lick mats and snuffle mats after eating can settle the dog without physical exertion.
+Calming enrichment like lick mats and snuffle mats after eating can settle the dog without physical exertion.

 What to Look For: A Collie Buyer's Checklist